solve-coagulate/lispfun/lispfun/README.md

   - Predicates `number?` and `string?` for identifying literal types.
   - `read-line` primitive for interactive input.
   - Toy REPL prints evaluation results and accepts `'bye` as a shortcut to exit.
+  - The REPL uses the toy parser, so it no longer relies on the host parser.
   - `(import "file")` for loading additional Lisp code.
   - Toy interpreter supports `define-macro` so macros work when running example scripts.
   - `lambda` forms now allow multiple expressions in the body.